-Browserling lets you cross-browser test your websites and web applications in all the Internet Explorer versions.
+Browserling lets you cross-browser test your websites and web applications in online Internet Explorer versions.
 We run actual Windows installations in virtual machines and you get access to real Internet Explorers.
-We don't use IE emulators or simulators so what you get is the native and real IE.
+We don't use IE emulators or simulators, so what you get is the native and real IE.

 - Internet Explorer 6 (IE6) on Windows XP